Hazeron Forums

 Late-game - Tier 3

 In the late-game you start having to search more for what you need.
+You will need to find planetoids or planetary rings for antiflux particles.
 With tier 3 resources you can make almost all spacecraft modules, including warp-drives.

 • Vulcanite